-The Veteran's Clerk, located in the Registrar's Office, assists with information application, certification, and other detail relating to educational benefits.
-Veterans need to arrange starting or terminating educational benefits with the Veteran's Clerk.
+The VA School Certifying Official, located in the Financial Aid Office, assists with information regarding applications, certification, and other information relating to educational benefits.
+Veterans need to arrange starting or terminating educational benefits with the VA School Certifying Official.

-VA students can submit applications online.
-If a student doesn’t have access to apply online the veteran can call 1-888-442-4551 and ask that a form be mailed.
+VA students can submit applications online vabenefits.vba.va.gov/vonapp/main.asp.
+If a student doesn’t have access to apply online the veteran can call 1.888.442.4551 and ask that a form be mailed.

-Veteran certifications are processed in the Registrar’s office in July for students intending to be enrolled for fall semester.
-Veteran students need to notify the VA clerk of any academic changes that affect their enrollment including reduction or increase in class load or withdrawal from school.
+Veteran certifications are processed in the Financial Aid Office in mid-July for students intending to be enrolled for fall semester.
+Veteran students need to notify the VA School Certifying Official of any academic changes that affect their enrollment including reduction or increase in class load or withdrawal from school.

 Veterans may visit the regional VA Office in Portland for additional information or for educational counseling.
-The office is located at 100 SW Main St., Portland, OR 97204.
+Their office is located at 1220 SW Third Ave, Portland, OR 97204-2825.

-Federal law allows authorized state and federal personnel to access all veteran's school records.
+Federal law allows authorized state and federal personnel to access to all veteran's school records.

-Under Veterans Affairs’ regulations,all students are eligible to receive benefits must maintain satisfactory progress toward their educational goals to continue to receive such benefits.
+Under Veterans Affairs’ regulations, all veterans or students eligible to receive benefits must maintain satisfactory progress toward their educational goals to continue to receive such benefits.
 Students not meeting those standards will be notified by letter at the end of each semester.
 If a student's deficiency is not corrected within two consecutive semesters, Multnomah will notify the Veterans Affairs of his or her unsatisfactory progress.
 College students must achieve a 2.0 cumulative GPA to meet satisfactory progress standards.
 Seminary students must achieve the minimum GPA required in their respective programs.